dirtsimple/oidc-sso/README.md

 * If you're using Keycloak, Wordpress's user registration URL will redirect to your Keycloak user registration URL

+* An experimental "silent login" feature allows users to be automatically logged in to Wordpress as long as they are already logged in at the IdP in the same browser.

 It also does NOT support these features, by design:

 * Making a site private (there are other plugins for that)